 "I did the Central VT ride last summer.
 It was one of the coolest and most challenging rides I did all year (I did about 15 gravel grinders last year).
 I’ll be back again this year!
 Awesome event!" ~ John Spinney, QT2 Systems

 It's a classic ~ among the best one day bike tour routes in New England.
 Mountain vistas backdrop farmers haying in the fields.
 White steepled churches, historic barns.
 Waterfalls and lakes.
 The scenery is unbroken.
 And you are free to concentrate on the beauty because it is a fully supported ride with convenient food stops, well marked courses, and nationally certified bike patrol on duty.
 All wrapping up with a hearty, homestyle, picnic dinner.
 We invite you to join us next June at Morse Farm in East Montpelier, Vermont.

 Take a slideshow tour of the event.
-Or download the image gallery as a PDF file (3.2 MB).
+Or scroll through all our FACEBOOK photo album.
 And check out 2016 photos from rider David Alden-St. Pierre.

 key logistical support by